0xMichaelRan/gitww-monorepo/README.md

-This is a monorepo for git witchcraft and wizardry.
+This is a monorepo for gitww (Git Witchcraft and Wizardry).